jconover/middleware-automation-platform/MANUAL_DEPLOYMENT.md

 **Checkpoint Option B Complete:**
 - [ ] 3 containers running
-- [ ] All can ping each other by hostname
+- [ ] All containers can resolve each other by hostname
 - [ ] Java working in all containers
 - **Total Phase 1 time: _______ minutes**